 - Toujours ensemble – Part A

-- Toujours ensemble – Part B (For teachers only)
+- Toujours ensemble – Part B (for Teacher license purchases only)

 - Identify issues related to the development of an NPO’s activities, including dependence on funders and their expectations, and the impact of funder dependence on the organization’s priorities and culture (risk of mission drift), growth issues, the importance of an NPO’s identity

 - Understand the tension between funding and identity

 - Recommend and evaluate a development strategy for an NPO